 H&C grounds may exist in cases that would not meet the criteria of unusual and undeserved but would be met where the hardship would have a disproportionate impact on the permanent resident due to personal circumstances.

 Factors for Consideration

-The range of factors to be considered are up to the discretion of the officer reviewing your case.
+The range of factors to be considered is up to the discretion of the officer reviewing your case.
 Officers are obliged to consider all the information presented by a permanent resident.

 H&C factors are reviewed on a case-by-case basis.
-At Akrami & Associates we make submissions on all aspect of your personal circumstances that we feel would warrant retention of your permanent resident status.
+At Akrami & Associates, we make submissions on all aspects of your personal circumstances that we feel would warrant the retention of your permanent resident status.